 - Doctoral students are able to join the staff LGBT+ group Kaleidoscope

-The Wellbeing Service run daily non-judgemental and confidential sessions.
+The Student Support Advice Team run daily non-judgemental and confidential sessions.
 This can be a safe space to talk about your feelings, explore your orientation or identity in the knowledge that the advisor will not pass any of the information on to your tutors, lecturers, parents etc.

 Many people worry about how their friends will react when they come out.
 Friends might be surprised, have lots of questions, not know how to react, and some may have even guessed already.
 It can be a good idea to choose one friend who you think will be supportive and who you trust to confide in.
 Before you have the conversation try to think about some questions your friend might have and how you might answer them.